 Figure W11E gives a magnified aerial view of the Wiarton rail yard through the years.
 The red rectangle at left denotes the former location of the 1904 Grand Trunk railway station.
 The rectangle at bottom-centre shows the location of the old livestock shed (built in 1928, removed in 1956).
 Above and to the right of that was the engine turntable (the faint circle) and the former location of the original train station (used from 1881 untio 1904) that sat behind the Arlington Hotel.
 Today, as in 1989, the entire rail yard is nowhere to be seen.
 It was made into a parking lot for what is now the former location of Wiarton's grocery supermarket.
 The new firehall, as shown above in Figure W11D, sits on the former location of the 1904 station.
 (The station's current location at Blue Water Park lies at centre, below the boundary of these images.)

-Figure W11F shows a rear view of Wiarton's 1904 train station in the year it was taken over by CNR.
-From 1971 to 2004 the station sat in Bluewater Park as it appears in the middle image of Figure W11E.
-The bottom image in Figure W11E shows the construction of a new rear section for the station, in place of the old freight shed that had been removed in 1971.
-Although of slightly different dimensions than the freight shed, the open-air (no walls) addition is called the "Lena V. Hatt Memorial Pavilion" and serves a variety of purposes while returning the station closer to its classic dimensions.
+Figure W11F shows a rear view of Wiarton's 1904 train station in the year it was taken over by CNR (1923).
+From 1971 to 2004 the station's structure in Bluewater Park remained as shown in the middle image of Figure W11E.
+The third image in Figure W11E shows the construction of a new rear section for the station, in place of the old freight shed that had been removed in 1971.
+Although of slightly different dimensions than the freight shed, the open-air (no walls) addition is called the "Lena V. Hatt Memorial Pavilion."
+As shown in the bottom image of Figure W11E, it can serve a variety of purposes and returns the station closer to its classic dimensions.

 Due primarily to the efforts of the Wiarton Train Station Committee, continuous improvements are being made to the station to ensure it stands a reminder of Wiarton's transportation past for many generations to come.
 Next time you visit Wiarton, I encourage you to stop in and have a look around the station.
 Its admirable refurbishment really gives one a flavour of its former grandeur!